-WARNING Π POTENTIAL HAZARD Operating engine parts, especially the muffler, become extremely hot. ' WHAT CAN HAPPEN Severe burns can occur on contact.
-Debris, such as leaves, grass, brush, etc. can catch fire.
-HOW TO AVOID THE HAZARD Allow engine parts, especially the muffler, to cool before touching. • Remove accumulated debris from muffler and engine area.
-Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, brush- covered unimproved land.
-A WARNING Π POTENTIAL HAZARD Hands, feet, hair, clothing, or accessories can become entangled in rotating parts. ' WHAT CAN HAPPEN Contact with rotating parts can cause traumatic amputation or severe lacerations.
-HOW TO AVOID THE HAZARD Operate equipment with all guards in place.
-Keep hands, feet, hair, jewelry, or clothing away from rotating parts.
-1.1 Give complete, undivided attention to the job at hand.
-4.2 Mow only in daylight or good artificial light.
-NEVER carry passe enge DO NOT operate the mower when children or others are in the • 4.3 When feasible, avoid operating the equipment in wet grass.
-1 1 Lice EVTDEME courtien when moving and/or turning on clones or los
+• Operating engine parts, especially the muffler, become extremely hot.

+- Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire.

+- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, brushcovered unimproved land.

+Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

+• Contact with rotating parts can cause traumatic amputation or severe lacerations.

+- Do not operate the machine without guards, shields and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers.

+DO NOT operate the mower when children or others are in the area.

-1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 Drive slower on slopes.
 Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises that change the operating angle.
 Keep away from drop-offs and steep banks.
-Avoid sudden starts when mowing uphill - mower may tip backwards.
-Loss of traction may occur going downhill - weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
-DO NOT mow slopes when grass is wet - slippery conditions affect steering and reduce traction and braking.
+Avoid sudden starts when mowing uphill mower may tip backwards.
+Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
+DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
 See inside the back cover to determine the approximate slope angle of the area to be mowed.